 The Cinnamon Clownfish will breed when the temperature of the water is around 79° F or higher.
 A few days before breeding, the male begins frequently biting at the substrate vigorously in order to captivate the female.
 Throughout this time, the female belly enlarges with eggs and may link with him in the biting of the substrate, but not always.

-A video showing a Cinnamon Clownfish pair reproducing
+Video showing a Cinnamon Clownfish pair reproducing

 When the couple have settled on a breeding site, they will carefully clean the surface for correct egg adherence.
 The area is usually near the anemone, which offers the security of its tentacles.
 Prior to breeding if the eggs are close to the tentacles, the clownfish couple will pick at the anemone to make it withdraw, revealing the full breeding site.
 The female pushes her stomach towards the surface then shakes and drags herself methodically across the surface, leaving a trail of red eggs and will carry on doing this in a circular motion until she has placed all of her eggs.
 The male will then appear from behind her and fertilize the eggs.